ammdias/finctrl/MANUAL.md

 ### Database structure

-Below is the instructions used to create the database on SQLite, which reflect its schema:
+Below are the instructions used to create the database on SQLite, which reflect its schema:

     CREATE TABLE metadata (